How to stay safe on the road.

 Flash flood safety.

-One third of flood deaths happen in the car, especially due to flash flooding.
-Pack some flotation devices for you or others.
-And most of all, turn around - don't drown.
+One third of flood deaths happen in the car, especially due to flash floods.
+Pack some flotation devices for yourself and for your passengers.
+And most importantly, if you see water, turn around - don't drown!

 Winter storm safety.